tobyweston/essential_acceptance_testing/manuscript/part2/design.md

 * Fewer, more focused end-to-end (system) tests
 * Tests against real (Yahoo) Market Data

-These can be seen in more detail in the [sample application](http://github.com/tobyweston/essential_acceptance_testing_code).
+Lets have a closer look at each of these next.
+You can also refer to the source code of the [sample application](http://github.com/tobyweston/essential_acceptance_testing_code) for more details.

 ### Portfolio value display tests